domichal/launcher/README.md

 ```
 # Updates

-Mylauncher heavily relies on the content provided by clockworkpi, therefore no regular updates are planned or really necessary as long as things work.
-I will try update the codebase with the clockworkpi repository from time to time though.
+*mylauncher* features heavily rely on clockworkpi launcher updates, therefore no regular updates are planned or really necessary as long as things work.
+I will try to update the codebase with the clockworkpi repository from time to time though.
 Some improvements on the way are possible too.
 We'll see.

+# Uninstalation

+Whether you installed *mylauncher* manually or using installation script, reverse the changes listed in manual installation [steps](#installmanually).

 # Disclaimer